crcresearch/ndcmsT3/docs/modules/conda.md

 ## Job Submission Using Conda Environments

 Since your environments are saved in a unique file path on your node all of the packages will already be installed in the referenced environment, allowing you to customize your environment before submitting your job.
-Once the job is submitted it will be referencing the packages in your environment, meaning that you don’t need to redo any of your previous installations.
+Once the job is submitted it will be referencing the packages in your environment, meaning that you don't need to redo any of your previous installations.

 To load your environment use the following code, keeping in mind that the first three lines are example job submission code.
 Everything after those initial three lines will be as if you are running the same code in your node.

-> [!NOTE]
+!!! note
-> Unlike many software packages at the CRC, you generally should never load the conda module in your job scripts or configuration files after the initial configuration is complete.
+    Unlike many software packages at the CRC, you generally should never load the conda module in your job scripts or configuration files after the initial configuration is complete.

 ``` shell
 #!/bin/bash